Summary

 Here are three ways you can avoid legal pitfalls:

-3. Many clients now opt for virtual care via telehealth, so it’s essential to stay up to date with today’s telehealth laws.
+Many clients now opt for virtual care via telehealth, so it’s essential to stay up to date with today’s telehealth laws.
 Let’s say you have a PMHNP private practice in California.
 You are not permitted to see a patient residing in Pennsylvania or Virginia unless you also get your PMHNP license in that state.
-If your patient from California is temporarily on vacation in another state, you are also not allowed to see that patient virtually.
+If your patient from California is temporarily on vacation in another state, you are also not automatically permitted to see that patient virtually,as regulations generally require licensure in the state where the client is physically located.

 Choosing an EHR for psychiatric nurse practitioners